 Planning means finding ways to make sure that these activities and connections happen regularly.
 Perhaps a relative, Direct support/respite support worker or volunteer could help you with this.
 Think about how you want to use this support and opportunity.
 “Individual activities often involve some positive elements – pleasant events, positive interactions, maybe even some skill development.
 But unless they are strategically focused on deepening connections, activities alone are unlikely to lead towards meaningful relationships and community contributions.”
 (David and Faye Wetherow)

 Families may also wish to think about developing a group of trusted friends and supporters to form a “circle of support”.
 A circle or support network can help to foster opportunities for the individual with a disability, provide enriched connections to the community and ultimately lead to help with decision making.
+Support networks can be an important source of support and friendship throughout a person’s life, including in their school.
 Support networks help people to think of new ideas and opportunities, share information and decision making, join in celebration and have fun, be there during difficult times and help to ensure that the person is safe and secure.
 Over time the group may choose to become an incorporated group known as a “Microboard” which helps to ensure that the choices of the individual are protected beyond the life of the parents or caregivers.
 Vela Canada developed this concept and it is growing in Ontario.
 Microboard members spend time with the person, helping them to be active and contribute to the community and make decisions for a healthy life.
 Microboard and circle members are not paid and are there because they want to be.
-Information about Support Networks/Circles and Microboards is available through Windsor Essex Family Network, Windsor Essex Brokerage for Personal Supports, Community Living Windsor, Family Respite Services and firstname.lastname@example.org.
+Information about Support Networks/Circles and Microboards is available through Windsor Essex Family Network, Windsor Essex Brokerage for Personal Supports, Community Living Windsor, Family Respite Services and email@example.com.

 Helpful Links :

 Free online community for young people with disabilities and illnesses and their families, addressing their needs of friendship, companionship, and support.